callraV/strands-agents-ticket-router/README.md

 - **Gmail Integration**: Securely connects to your Gmail account to scan for bug report emails
 - **Bug Detection**: Identifies and extracts bug reports from incoming emails
 - **Department Classification**: Uses keywords and context to classify bugs as frontend, backend, sysops, or cross-functional
+- **Urgency Classification**: Use keywords and context to classify bugs as urgent or not urgent
 - **Automated Forwarding**: Forwards analyzed bug reports to the relevant department
 - **Contextual Analysis**: Considers email content and attachments for accurate classification